dipta30/VSD-PD-workshop/README.md

 # Contents
 <a href="#day-1-review-of-riscv-based-picosoc">Review of RISCV based picoSOC</a>

-<a href="#day-2-introduction-to-floorplanning-and-libraries"> Introduction to floorplanning and libraries</a>
+<a href="#day-2-introduction-to-floorplanning-and-placement"> Introduction to floorplanning and placement</a>

+<a href="#day-3-concepts-of-spice-simulations-layout-and-fabrication-steps"> Concepts of spice simulations, layout and fabrication steps</a>

+<a href="#day-4-Timing-analysis-and-clock-tree-synthesis"> Timing analysis and clock tree synthesis</a>

 # Day 1: Review of RISCV based picoSOC
 •	Understanding the computer system (where instruction set architecture comes in play)